Kathrin Böhm: Why Do We Care About Art?, London, 2024

 Paddington Square is London’s new quarter for work, culture, retail and dining at the heart of Paddington’s regeneration, with a 14-storey crystalline building designed by the leading architecture practice, Renzo Piano Building Workshop.
 It also includes a new Bakerloo Line entrance for the London Underground, west London’s highest rooftop dining experience and a 1.35-acre public square, providing a world-class welcome to London for local, regional and international visitors.

-The Paddington Square Public Art Programme was developed as part of the Section 106 Condition (a compulsory planning requirement of urban developments in the UK), in collaboration with St. Mary’s Hospital, local businesses and residential associations, with strong engagement from Westminster City Council.
-It presents newly commissioned, site-specific artworks by critically acclaimed contemporary artists with no prior permanent projects in London’s public realm.
+The Paddington Square Public Art Programme is developed as part of the Section 106 Condition (a compulsory planning requirement of urban developments in the UK), in collaboration with St. Mary’s Hospital, local businesses and residential associations, with strong engagement from Westminster City Council.
+Curated by Lacuna, it represents a major investment in the public realm by Great Western Developments, who commissioned the RPBW-designed urban plan and feature building.
+It showcases newly commissioned, site-specific artworks by critically acclaimed contemporary artists with no prior permanent public art projects in London.